 Properly deep frying a turkey will make you the indisputable hero of your next holiday dinner.
 When done right, a deep-fried turkey is a very juicy, welcome alternative to a roasted turkey, which can be easily overcooked.
-However, deep frying involves cooking with a large amount of very hot oil; that's why it must be executed with precision.
-You need to plan your turkey fry several days in advance for both safety — and flavor — reasons.
+However, deep frying involves cooking with a large amount of very hot oil; that's why you must execute it with precision.
+You need to plan your turkey fry several days in advance for safety — and flavor — reasons.

-Before you even start thinking about frying, get all the equipment you could possibly need together, including a fire extinguisher safe for use on oil fires (you never know!), several aluminum roasting pans, kitchen towels, tongs, and both a meat and oil thermometer.
-Make sure you have a hook to lower and lift the turkey into the oil.
+Before you even start thinking about frying, gather all the equipment you could possibly need, including a fire extinguisher safe for use on oil fires (you never know!), several aluminum roasting pans, kitchen towels, tongs, and both a meat and oil thermometer.
+Make sure you have a hook to lift the turkey and lower it into the oil.

-And be sure you have a safe spot for frying — a flat, fireproof surface (not your wooden deck, please).
-Also plan to have someone stay with the turkey the entire time it's in the fryer.
-And, decide how you will discard the used oil ahead of time.
+Be sure you have a safe spot for frying — a flat, fireproof surface (not your wooden deck, please), and plan to have someone stay with the turkey the entire time it's in the fryer.
+Also, decide ahead of time how you will discard the used oil.

 When you fry a turkey, you won't be able to stuff the cavity with aromatics like you can when you roast one.
 Rubs on the skin will wash away and burn, and fresh herbs under the skin are likely to burn, too.
 But brining gives you an opportunity to flavor the meat before cooking it, and it also helps make the bird juicy.
 You can also inject the meat with a marinade if you like.

 A few days before you plan to fry your bird, you can make a basic brine.
 Here's what you need: